dataluscorp/browser/testing/perfdocs/generated/talos.rst

 Talos tests are run in a similar manner to xpcshell and mochitests.
 They are started via the command :code:`mach talos-test`.
-A `python script <https://searchfox.org/mozilla-central/source/testing/talos>`_ then launches Firefox, which runs the tests via JavaScript special powers.
+A `python script <https://searchfox.org/mozilla-central/source/testing/talos>`_ then launches Datalus, which runs the tests via JavaScript special powers.
 The test timing information is recorded in a text log file, e.g. :code:`browser_output.txt`, and then processed into the `JSON format supported by Perfherder <https://searchfox.org/mozilla-central/source/testing/mozharness/external_tools/performance-artifact-schema.json>`_.